ddnexus/pagy/lib/javascripts/README.md

 ### Rails asset pipeline

-If your app uses the sprocket asset-pipeline, uncomment the following line in the `pagy.rb` initializer:
+If your app uses the sprockets asset-pipeline, uncomment the following line in the `pagy.rb` initializer:

 ```ruby
 Rails.application.config.assets.paths << Pagy.root.join('javascripts')